VILLASframework/documentation/docs/controller/protocol.md

   - `generic`
   - `kubernetes`

-These component types are implemented by the following class hierachy in VILLAScontroller's Python code:
+These component types are implemented by the following class hierarchy in VILLAScontroller's Python code:

 ```mermaid
 classDiagram